 - Buy re-useable products instead of disposable ones, like rechargeable batteries, plastic picnic tableware instead of paper ones.

 - Buy products made from recycled materials e.g. toilet/kitchen rolls

-- Reuse carrier bags as bin liners or take your reusable bags with you to the shops.
+- Remember your reusable bags when you visit the shops.

 - Choose products that come in packaging which you know can be recycled.